How to choose a walk-behind mower

 Front wheel drive vs. rear wheel drive

-There are two types of drive systems on self-propelled mowers: front wheel drive and rear wheel drive.
+There are three types of drive systems on self-propelled mowers: front wheel drive, rear wheel drive and all wheel drive.

 Front wheel drive pulls the walk-behind mower along and allows you to keep the drive engaged while making turns.
 They are best for larger, flat lawns.

 Rear wheel drive gives you better traction, especially when mowing on hills, uneven terrain or when bagging.

 All wheel drive gives you the best traction on any wet or dry terrain.

 There are several types of speed systems on self-propelled, walk-behind mowers.